 These are the best sources of protein, according to Canada’s Food Guide.

 Dark leafy greens

-“These vegetables, such as collard greens and kale, are an excellent source of calcium,” says Angie Asche, MS, RD, a sports dietitian and owner of Eleat Sports Nutrition in Lincoln, NE.
+“These vegetables, such as collard greens and kale, are an excellent source of calcium,” says Angie Asche, MS, RD, a sports dietitian and owner of Eleat Sports Nutrition in Lincoln, Nebraska.
 “As you age, calcium needs are increased.
-One cup of cooked collard greens provides almost 30 per cent of the daily value for calcium, along with a number of other important nutrients such as vitamin K, vitamin A, vitamin C, potassium, and fibre.”
+One cup of cooked collard greens provides almost 30 percent of the daily value for calcium, along with a number of other important nutrients such as vitamin K, vitamin A, vitamin C, potassium, and fibre.”

 Here’s another way to up your protein intake.
 “You can’t go wrong with this plant-based protein source,” says Dana Angelo White, MS, RD, author of the Healthy Instant Pot Cookbook.
 Quinoa is a complete protein, offering all nine essential amino acids.
 “It’s a higher protein substitute for brown rice in stir-fries, salads, and even burritos,” says Angelo White.
 You can also use quinoa as a base for a hearty salad.